telekom-mms/sectpmctl/README.md

 - sbsign.sh
 - kmodsign.sh

 A kmodsign wrapper is available at [sectpmctl-kmodsign-wrapper](https://github.com/telekom-mms/sectpmctl-kmodsign-wrapper).
-It is a Debian config package which replaces the original kmodsign binary with a wrapper which calls tpmkmodsign internally, for example to support the maintainance of commercial antivirus applications or such.
+It is a config package which replaces the original kmodsign binary with a wrapper which calls tpmkmodsign internally, for example to support the maintainance of commercial antivirus applications or such.

 Please read the helper scripts before manually using them as they have specific needs for rewriting parameters.